 Don’t just rely on the size of the image being correct – hardcode exactly how wide and high it will be in HTML.
-If you don’t, Outlook might render the image strangely.
+If you don’t, email clients like Outlook render the image strangely.

 Again, for the non-coders reading this, that means you shouldn't just use a web CMS or Word to try and draw out your signature – it doesn't work like that.

 Try not to let the images overwhelm the text – too large, too numerous or too tacky.
 Don't lose the email in that signature.
 It's hard.
 Every email is different: what looks right with blocks and blocks of text will look strange under a single sentence.